Moulyaamohankumar/Project-1.2-/README.md

 ## Milestone 22

 In this milestone I created an enpoint to recieve the data of the address from the frontend.
 I also used JWT to authenticate the process.

+## Milestone 23
+In this milestone I made an  my create a select address page in frontend and we will write product schema for the orders in the backend

+## Milestone 24
+In this milestone i created an order conformation page in frontend where will  display products ordering and address selected and total price details.

+## Milestone 25